Microsoft Graph Permissions

 Service account minimal requirements:

-- Why: The service account must be a regular Office 365 user
+- Why: The service account must be a regular Office 365 user to use the Microsoft Graph API in delegated mode.

-- Why: To perform administrative operations on Microsoft Teams artefacts
+- Why: To perform administrative operations on Microsoft Teams artefacts.

 Learn how to setup the service account (opens new window)